Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was the reason why dinosaurs are extinct.
+Martin Luther King may have had a dream, but Jayesh had a body count.

-Updated on: [10/10/2025]
+Updated on: [11/10/2025]
 <!-- #jokeEnd -->